 The non-juicy kind, at least.
 Look, I know dissertations are supposed to be shameful and to be hidden in the attic.
 I agree.
 Still, I thought that my gentle readers would want to know what I have been up to, when not putting up youtube songs.
-So, below the fold, you can read my defense presentation (with a section missing).1 It is customary, at Chicago, for the candidate to have 20 minutes to lay out the case, before the grilling begins.
+So, below the fold, you can read my defense presentation (with a section missing). ((The missing section is what I am sending in for an article right now and can't publish here.))
+It is customary, at Chicago, for the candidate to have 20 minutes to lay out the case, before the grilling begins.
 Keep in mind that I wrote this as an oral presentation, so some of the verbiage is awkward in print.
 But, if you like to know more about my dissertation, here it is.

 The Many Histories of Muhammad b.
 Qasim: Narrating the Muslim Conquest of Sindh